 If you love craft beers, microbreweries, and craft liquor distilleries, then moving to Seattle, WA will be a nice fit for you.
 Welcome to Nirvana!

 Seattle allegedly has the 3rd most craft breweries of any US city with new ones popping up on a regular basis.
-Just in the Ballard neighborhood alone, there are currently 11 microbreweries including Stoup Brewing, Populux Brewing, and Ruebens Brews.
+Ballard is a superhub for craft breweries neighborhood alone, there are currently 11 microbreweries including Stoup Brewing, Populux Brewing, and Ruebens Brews.
 Perfect for "just the one or two" or a full-on pub crawl.

 You'll find the full spectrum from sours, IPA’s, pale ales, stouts to ambers and pilsners, usually with a food truck sitting outside.
 Also, most of them are dog-friendly so bring your mutt if you want.